-II.
-Work or Acquisitions Costing More Than \$3,000, But Not More than \$25,000
+B. Work or Acquisitions Costing More Than \$10,000, But Not More than \$50,000

-All contracts for any work or unit of work, and all acquisitions of materials or equipment, estimated to cost or to have a value when completed in excess of Three Thousand Dollars (\$3,000), but not more than Twenty-Five Thousand Dollars (\$25,000), shall be reviewed by a Committee of the Board, and shall be submitted for formal competitive bids in accordance with this statement of policy only if the Committee shall so recommend and the Board shall concur by a majority vote.
+All contracts for any work or unit of work, and all acquisitions of materials or equipment, having been submitted either by informal or formal bids in accordance with this statement of policy and having a value in excess of Ten Thousand Dollars (\$10,000), but not more than Fifty Thousand Dollars (\$50,000), shall be reviewed and recommended by a Committee of the Board, and the Board shall concur by majority vote.
 In the event no formal competitive bids are solicited, the Board may also give local contractors and vendors a preference.

-III.
-Work or Acquisitions Costing Less Than \$3,000
+C. Work or Acquisitions Costing Less Than \$10,000

-All contracts for any work or unit of work, and all acquisitions of materials or equipment, estimated to cost or to have a value when completed that is less than Three Thousand Dollars (\$3,000), may be authorized by the District's General Manager without compliance with any formal competitive bidding procedure or prior Board approval, and in any such case he may authorize the work or unit of work or acquire the materials or equipment, by informal bidding or quotations or by purchase on the open market without advertising.
+All contracts for any work or unit of work, and all acquisitions of materials or equipment, estimated to cost or to have a value when completed that is less than Ten Thousand Dollars (\$10,000), may be authorized by the District's General Manager without compliance with any formal competitive bidding procedure or prior Board approval, and in any such case he may authorize the work or unit of work or acquire the materials or equipment, by informal bidding or quotations or by purchase on the open market without advertising.
 The District's General Manager may give local contractors and vendors a preference.

-IV.
-Change Order Policy
+D. Change Order Policy

 All change orders occurring during the performance of a contract shall be reported to the Board.
-Change order amounts which are Three Thousand Dollars (\$3,000) or less or which are ten percent (10%) or less of the original contract amount up to a maximum amount of Twenty-Five Thousand Dollars (\$25,000) may be authorized by the District's General Manager; however, change order amounts greater than Three Thousand Dollars (\$3,000) and greater than ten percent (10%) of the original contract amount up to a maximum change order amount of Twenty-Five Thousand Dollars (\$25,000) shall be approved by the Bid Committee of the Board.
-The Board shall by a majority vote approve all change order amounts in excess of Twenty-Five Thousand Dollars (\$25,000).
-In the case of contracts with unit prices, if the number of units of significant bid items increases by twenty percent (20%) or more, Board approval must be obtained.
+Change order amounts which are less than ten percent (10%) of the original contract amount up to a maximum amount of Fifty Thousand Dollars (\$50,000) may be authorized by the District's General Manager; however, change order amounts greater than Fifty Thousand Dollars (\$50,000) or greater than ten percent (10%) of the original contract amount shall be approved by the appropriate committee or full Board of Directors.